Characterising and bounding the set of quantum behaviours in contextuality scenarios: Applications

-Note that for success probabilities greater than $\frac12$ (the trivial lower bound), both $-\log S_E$ and $h(S_B)$ are monotonically decreasing functions of the success probabilities.
-Therefore, in order to obtain a lower bound on the key rate in terms of Bob's success probability $S_B$, it is enough to upper bound $S_E$ in terms of $S_B$, which can be done using our semidefinite relaxation techniques, analogously to the monogamy relations obtained in section~\ref{sec:monogamy}.
-We applied our techniques on the level $Q_{1 + BE}$, and found that for a nontrivial region of $S_B$ below the optimal success probability, it is possible to extract a secure key from the observed behaviour (see Fig.~\ref{keyrate}).
-Therefore, we have demonstrated that preparation contextuality leads to secure semi-device-independent quantum cryptographic protocols.
-We note that in Ref.~\cite{KCBS_QKD} the authors study quantum key distribution based on the monogamy of the Klyachko--Can--Binicioglu--Shumovsky-type contextuality, and in Ref.~\cite{QKD_mmt} the authors propose a quantum key distribution protocol based on generalised measurement contextuality.
-However, up to our knowledge, our proposed protocol is the first demonstration of the potential of preparation contextuality for semi-device-independent quantum key distribution.
+{Since the logarithm is monotonically increasing,} in order to obtain a lower bound on the key rate in terms of Bob's success probability, $S^\textit{rac}_B$, it is enough to upper bound $S^\textit{rac}_E$ in terms of $S^\textit{rac}_B${.
+This} can be done using our semidefinite relaxation techniques, analogously to the monogamy relations obtained in Section~\ref{sec:monogamy}.
+We employed the projection-based relaxation $Q^{\Pi}_{1 + BE}$, and found that for a nontrivial region, $S^\textit{rac}_B\gtrapprox0.776$, below the optimal success probability $S^\textit{rac}_Q\approx0.7886751$, it is possible to extract a secure key from the observed behaviour (see Fig.~\ref{keyrate}).
+Therefore, we have demonstrated that preparation contextuality leads to secure semi-device-independent quantum cryptographic protocols\footnote{We note that in Ref.~\cite{KCBS_QKD} the authors study quantum key distribution based on the monogamy of the Klyachko--Can--Binicioglu--Shumovsky-type contextuality, and in Ref.~\cite{QKD_mmt} the authors propose a quantum key distribution protocol based on generalised measurement contextuality.
+However, up to our knowledge, our proposed protocol is the first demonstration of the potential of preparation contextuality for semi-device-independent quantum key distribution.}.